Bounds on eigenfunctions of semiclassical operators with double characteristics: Introduction and statement of results

 Since the symbols $\chi(X/h^{1/2})$ are only regular on the scale $h^{1/2}$, we know from \cite[Theorem 4.17]{Zworski_book} that the operators \eqref{eq_int_scale_h_1_2} belong to a calculus having no asymptotic expansion in powers of $h$.
 A suitable exotic $h^{1/2}$ calculus, involving two small parameters $0<h\le \tilde h\ll 1$, was developed in \cite{Sjostrand_Zworski_2007}, see also \cite{Datchev_Dyatlov_2013}.
 Here we shall not rely on this calculus explicitly but rather borrow some of its ideas and proceed as follows.
-First in Proposition \ref{prop_localization_eigenfunction} we establish a microlocalization of the ground state eigenfunctions of $P$ to a slightly larger region $(x,\xi)=\mathcal{O}(h^{\delta})$, using the standard $h^{\delta}$--calculus with $0<\delta<1/2$.
+First in Proposition \ref{prop_localization_eigenfunction} we establish a microlocalization of the null solutions $u$ of $P$ to a slightly larger region $X=\mathcal{O}(h^{\delta})$, using the standard $h^{\delta}$--calculus with $0<\delta<1/2$.
+We refer to \cite{Sjostrand_1992} for a similar microlocalization in a closely related context.
 Secondly, using the sharp G{\aa}rding inequality, we get an a priori estimate for $P$, involving a microlocal cutoff, regular on the scale $(h/\tilde h)^{1/2}$, see Proposition \ref{prop_Garding_my}.
-Using the a priori estimate, we obtain a uniform control in $L^2$ on
+Using the a priori estimate and the microlocalization, we obtain a uniform control in $L^2$ on

-where $q$ is the quadratic approximation of $p$ and $N$ large, see Proposition \ref{prop_test_Gaarding}.
+where $q_0$ is the quadratic approximation of $p_0$ and $N$ large, see Proposition \ref{prop_test_Gaarding}.
 The proof of Theorem \ref{thm_main} is concluded by a Sobolev embedding argument.